 Liberty Star expands Arizona footprint with new claims, now largest non-major holding

-US explorer Liberty Star Minerals (OTCQB: LBSR) announced Monday that it has staked an additional 13 mineral exploration permits (MEPs) mining claims covering approximately 11 square miles, increasing its total mineralized footprint in Arizona to approximately 45 square miles.
+US explorer Liberty Star Minerals (OTCQB: LBSR) has staked an additional 13 mineral exploration permits (MEPs) covering approximately 11 square miles, increasing its total footprint in Arizona to approximately 45 square miles.

-This ranks Liberty Star’s Hay Mountain Holdings, LLC as the largest mineral footprint in Arizona, not controlled by a large mining company, it said.
+This ranks Liberty Star’s property holdings under its Hay Mountain subsidiary as the largest mineral footprint in Arizona not controlled by a large mining company, it said in a press release on Monday.

-The consolidated position now encompasses Earp Ridge Mines, LLC — multi-mineral claims hosting critical minerals, copper, and molybdenum (historically Hay Mountain Targets 1 & 2) and Red Rock Mines, LLC the company said, adding that every target the data pointed to is now protected.
+The consolidated position now encompasses those held under Earp Ridge Mines — mineral claims hosting critical minerals, copper and molybdenum (historically Hay Mountain targets 1 & 2), and Red Rock Mines — a world-class gold target.

-“Our dedicated team followed the geology wherever it led, and then we moved to protect it,” Liberty Star chairman Pete O’Heeron, chairman said in a news release.
+“Our dedicated team followed the geology wherever it led, and then we moved to protect it,” Liberty Star chairman Pete O’Heeron said in a news release.

 Southeast Arizona’s porphyry copper belt is among the most prolific mineral-producing regions in the world, consistently generating large-scale copper-gold-molybdenum discoveries, the company said.